 The Swimmer is released later this year through Peccadillo Pictures.

 THE SHINY SHRIMPS

-In creating this insular and cold world, Adam Kalderon builds on his own experiences as an Olympic contender.
-Here his intimate knowledge of the darkness that surrounds the sporting arena shines through the sun-drenched landscapes, tan-lines and toned physiques.
-This creates a movie drenched in beauty, fear, passion and isolation, one where you can almost smell the testosterone, sweat and chlorine.
+In creating this insular and cold world, Adam Kalderon builds on his experiences as an Olympic contender, his intimate knowledge of the darkness surrounding the sporting arena shining through the sun-drenched landscapes, tan lines and toned physiques.
+This creates a movie drenched in beauty, fear, passion and isolation, where you can almost smell the sterile training venue’s testosterone, sweat and chlorine.